Electrical Safety Tips To Protect Your Building

 6. Prevent shock by putting electrical devices and outlets away from water.

 Water and electricity don't mix, and it is essential to keep all electrical equipment always dry and away from water.
-It helps prevent damage to appliances and even protect people against electrocution and personal injury.
+It helps prevent damage to appliances and even protects people against electrocution and personal injury.
 You might want to keep electrical equipment away from aquariums, sinks, showers, plant pots, and bathtubs to lower water and electricity contact risks.

 7. Provide proper space to your appliances for air circulation to keep them from overheating.